Day's Theorem is sharp for $n$ even: Gumm, directed Gumm and defective alvin terms

 (c) Expanding on an observation from \cite{adjt}, we get a trivial condition also by considering defective J{\'o}nsson or defective directed J{\'o}nsson terms, namely, discarding the equation $x=t_1(x,y,x)$ from each set of conditions.
 The existence of defective J{\'o}nsson terms is equivalent to the trivial congruence identity $\alpha( \beta \circ \gamma ) \subseteq \alpha ( \beta \circ \gamma ) \circ \alpha \beta \dots$.
 In both cases, take $t_1$ as the projection onto the second coordinate and all the terms after $t_1$ as the projection onto the third coordinate, to show that the conditions are satisfied by every variety.
 This is essentially a remark on \cite[p.\ 205]{adjt}, where it is used under the assumption that \emph{all} the equations $ x =t_h(x,y, x)$ ($ 0 \leq h \leq n$) are discarded.
 However, the argument works if we just discard only $x=t_1(x,y,x)$.

 An even more general fact is presented in \cite[Subsection 3.3.1]{KV}.

 (d) Anyway, there is a useful and interesting notion of directed Gumm terms \cite{adjt}.
 The remarks in (c) above show that directed Gumm terms cannot be plainly obtained as defective directed J{\'o}nsson terms, as we did for ``undirected'' Gumm terms.
-However, notice that there is the possibility of considering various kinds of \emph{mixed J{\'o}nsson terms}, in which, for each index, we use anyone of Conditions \eqref{m1}, \eqref{m3}, \eqref{m2}.
+However, notice that there is the possibility of considering various kinds of \emph{mixed J{\'o}nsson terms}, in which, for each index, we choose some condition among \eqref{m1}, \eqref{m3}, \eqref{m2}.
 Details shall be presented in Definition \ref{mix} below, where a condition parallel to \eqref{m2} shall be also taken into account.

 Then directed Gumm terms, as introduced by \cite{adjt}, are actually defective mixed J{\'o}nsson terms, when \eqref{m2} is assumed for all indices, with the exceptions of $n-2$, for which \eqref{m3} is assumed, and of $n-1$, for which \eqref{m1} is assumed.
-The definition applies both to the cases $n$ even and $n$ odd.
-See Definition \ref{dirgumm}(a) below for formal details and Remark \ref{mixrem} for the connection with the idea of mixed J{\'o}nsson terms. \end{remark}
+The definition applies both to the case $n$ even and to the case $n$ odd.
+See Definition \ref{dirgumm}(a) below for formal details and Remarks \ref{mixrem} and \ref{lrrmk}(b) for the connection with the idea of mixed J{\'o}nsson terms. \end{remark}